robot5000-design/ms2/README.md

 either of the XMLHttpRequests, a modal message is displayed to the user informing them of the error and that they can try again.
 By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error, the error is caught and alerted to the user by modal, with the option to try again.
+Finally, even if the token response is ok (response code 0), the data is validated again to ensure the response actually includes a set of questions, by checking if the array is empty.

 _Quiz Questions and Answers:_